When is Oktoberfest : The Date varies

-Oktoberfest is a two week festival, held in Munich, Bavaria, Germany.
+Oktoberfest is a two week German beer festival, held in Munich, Bavaria, Germany.
 While it is a giant world festival in Germany, Oktoberfest celebrations are held around the world during this time.
-So, if you can't get to the fair in Germany, you can participate in a local event.
+So, if you can't get to the festival in Germany, you can participate in a local event.

 It's time to eat, drink, and be merry!
 Each year, the Oktoberfest is opened, as the mayor of Munich taps a keg a of beer.
 There is even a special brew made, aptly called Oktoberfest beer.